-The Department focuses heavily on United States history, with a particular emphasis on the history of the South, urban history, African American history, colonial American history, the Civil War, and twentieth-century American history, and the history of science and health.
-Graduate courses are also offered in European history.
-Students may focus their studies on trans-Atlantic history, which seeks to integrate the histories of Europe, Africa, and the western hemisphere.
+The Department focuses on United States history, with a broad array of scholars investigating early America, the South, African American history, the Civil War, twentieth-century America, and the history of science and health.
+Graduate courses are also offered in European history and in trans-Atlantic history, which seeks to integrate the histories of Europe, Africa, and the western hemisphere.
 Additionally, VCU's Science, Technology, and Society program is based in the History Department, and the medical school's Tompkins-McCaw library offers unique research opportunities in that field.

 The program boasts a vibrant student organization.
 The History Graduate Student Association (HGSA) offers students opportunities to network with peers, participate in the organization of academic events such as lectures and symposiums, collaborate on projects outside of the classroom, attend special events, and enjoy a bit of relaxation at their upscale social events.